ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3.1 List of Registrations (WIP) [**[↑]**](#table-of-content)
 ## 3.2 Registration Packet Upload [**[↑]**](#table-of-content)

-#### A. Views the packets first, selects which ones to upload, and then initiates the packet to upload
+#### A. View the packets first, select which ones to upload, and then initiate the packet to upload
 1. Once the Registration Officer selects the “Upload Packets” option, a list of packets are displayed.
-1. Each packet has a check box for selection and also has an option to “Select All” and “Deselect All” the packets.
+1. Each packet has a check box for selection and has an option to “Select All” and “Deselect All” the packets.
 1. After the Registration Officer selects the packet, he/she can upload the selected packet to server.

    NOTE: If any packets are selected, the ‘Export’ option gets disable because the selection of packets is applicable only for ‘Upload’ and not for the ‘Export’ feature.

-#### B. Pushes those packets that are marked 'Resend' to the server
+#### B. Push those packets that are marked 'Resend' to the server

 1. When the Registration Officer or Supervisor navigates to the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.
    * Pending packets are those packets, which are not sent to the server and have been marked for resending.